fermatinc/amazon-payments-magento-plugin/README.md

 ### Pre-Requisites
 * Magento CE 1.7+ or EE 1.11+.
     * Magento 1.5 is supported with a patch see [here](https://github.com/amzn/amazon-payments-magento-plugin/wiki/Community-and-FAQ#q-i-am-on-magento-ce-15-or-magento-ee-110-can-i-use-amazon-payments) for more information
+    * Magento 1.6 is supported with a fix explained in [issue #264](https://github.com/amzn/amazon-payments-magento-plugin/issues/264)
 * SSL is installed on your site and active on Checkout and Login pages
 * Compilation is turned off in your Magento system